 There's exiles all over the place in Key West.
 Leach, contrary to public perception, might not even qualify as a low-ranking officer in their Foreign Legion.

-- Coupon Books.
-College communities have discount, 2 for 1 coupon books.
+- Coupon books.
+College communities have discount, two-for-one coupon books.
 Use them.

 - Recruiting meals.
 Bring your family if allowed and bring home the leftovers.